Welcome to the new school year

 2. Intelligence is fluid and is underpinned by the knowledge that through targeted intervention, student skill level increases.
 Learning is our highest priority and forms the foundation of our commitment to cater for the individual learning needs of our students.
 If a student is experiencing difficulty at school; whether in learning, behaviour or engagement, the first action is to drill down to the learning needs of students.
 Our commitment is to develop students with growth mindsets, where problem solving, grit and challenge are a positive, exciting part of learning and value adds to their learning outcomes and preparation for life beyond school.

 3. Students will grow in an environment of high expectations and standards.

-A focus on targeted intervention and growth mindsets in Years 7, 8 and 9 forms a strong foundation for our students when they embark upon the South Australian Certificate of Education (SACE) in Years 10, 11 and 12.
-Developing purpose in our students and understanding their intention beyond school supports us to customise their learning program and pathway.
+A focus on targeted intervention and growth mindsets in years 7, 8 and 9 forms a strong foundation for our students when they embark upon the South Australian Certificate of Education (SACE) in years 10, 11 and 12.
+Developing purpose in our students and understanding their intention beyond school supports us to customise their learning program and pathways.
 Vocational Education and Training (VET) courses and specialist subjects enable us to provide a rich selection of opportunities for students.
-The employment of a Community Partnerships and Career Coordinator has enabled us to provide this support to students whilst also developing partnerships with the new local businesses.
+The role of our Community Partnerships and Career Coordinator has enabled us to provide this support to students whilst also developing partnerships with the new local businesses.

-As a response to the needs of our students, we have a Speech Pathologist working with teachers and students.
-We have employed a large number of additional staff to provide learning support and facilitate assistive programs including Quick Smart Literacy and Numeracy, Multi Lit and Read, Write Gold and a Social Skills program.
+As a response to the needs of our students, we have employed a large number of additional staff to provide learning support and facilitate assistive programs.

 Our staff members utilise this system to send group emails to parents and students in their classes to share information and update families on learning tasks.
 We know that a strong partnership with families, students and teachers directly improves learning outcomes.